rherms/RiotAPIChallenge/README.md

-# RiotAPIChallenge
+# Riot API Challenge (August 2015)
-Entry for Riot's 2nd API Challenge.
+This is our entry for Riot's API Challenge.